 Can Boat Renters Sue the Rental Company for Injuries?

-When you rent a boat, you may be required to go through a short training course.
+When you rent a boat, you may be required to go through a short training course because of how common boat accidents are in Miami.
 The rental company will often ask you if you have experience, and they may walk you through the boat’s controls and main functions.
 However, this often isn’t enough training to really teach you how to operate a boat.
 While some of the techniques and controls are similar to driving a car, others are radically different.
 There is no substitute for experience and good training, but boat rental companies may still let you pilot a boat without giving you the tools you need to drive safely.

-Many boat rental companies try to avoid responsibility by using rental agreements and waivers that avoid holding them liable for the injuries.
+Many boat rental companies try to avoid responsibility by using rental agreements and waivers that avoid holding them liable for the injuries you may suffer in common jet ski accidents, boat accidents, water sport accidents, and more.
 The waivers contained in many of these agreements attempt to sever responsibility for accidents while serving as warning to boat renters that they will be using the boat at their own risk.
 However, these waivers are not always properly written or legally binding.
-There are loopholes in some waivers that may still allow you to sue the rental company if you are injured.
+There are loopholes in some waivers that may still allow you to sue the jet ski company or boat rental company if you are injured.

 First, many rental waivers ask the renter to sign statements agreeing that they understand boating laws and have the skill and experience to pilot a boat.
 It may be dangerous for a boat rental company to rent you a boat if they see obvious signs that you are not actually able to pilot the boat.